 At noontime, we stepped outside to eat Mexican food in the shade and hear the amazing story of Allensworth.
 It was founded in 1908 by a runaway slave who became a Civil War officer, Col. Allen Allensworth.
 After retiring from the military, Allensworth and others traveled west to escape the Jim Crow South, creating a ranching and farming community for free Blacks.

-Over lunch, we heard from Denise Kadara about how she and her sister, Sherri Hunter, along with their families, followed in their mother’s footsteps and devoted their considerable talents to preserving the history, and realizing the potential, of Allensworth.
+The APA’s Denise Kadara described how she and her family followed in their mother’s footsteps to devote their considerable time and talent to preserving Allensworth’s history, and realizing its potential.

 Some of Allensworth’s many projects are supported by public funding.
 But almost all have been kick-started by philanthropy, Kadara said, giving special thanks to Kat Taylor, who was the first to invest in Allensworth’s rebirth.
 Other funders now include The California Endowment, the 11th Hour Project, Common Counsel Foundation, the Sierra Health Foundation and Tao Rising.